 Alan Hollinghurst is one of the British novel’s most admired stylists.
 In the course of his writing career, Hollinghurst has fashioned a unique literary voice at once considered, ruminative and hauntingly affective.
-Appearing at Melbourne’s Athenaeum Theatre, he is joined in conversation by Michael Williams.
+Clever and provocative, Hollinghurst’s fiction tackles the most compelling existential questions – identity, sex, politics, history and aesthetics.